TL;DR

 Heart Health

 One of the main reasons olive oil receives so much attention is its potential role in supporting cardiovascular health.
-Diets rich in monounsaturated fats, including olive oil, have been associated with improved cholesterol levels and reduced risk of heart disease.
+Diets rich in monounsaturated fats, including extra-virgin olive oil, have been associated with improved cholesterol levels and reduced risk of heart disease.

 In particular, replacing saturated fats with monounsaturated fats may help lower LDL ("bad") cholesterol while maintaining or slightly increasing HDL ("good") cholesterol.
+A study from 2017 determined that the polyphenols in EVOO can help protect against stroke, cardiovascular disease, and atherosclerosis, or the hardening of the arteries.

 Anti-Inflammatory

 Extra-virgin olive oil contains plant compounds called polyphenols, which have antioxidant and anti-inflammatory properties.
 These compounds help neutralize free radicals and may reduce oxidative stress in the body.
+Some polyphenols in olive oil, such as oleocanthal, have been shown to produce effects similar to mild anti-inflammatory medications (such as ibuprofen) by inhibiting certain inflammatory pathways.

 Metabolic Health